User37som/libbitcoin/bx-ek-address.md

-Create a payment address derived from an intermediate passphrase
+Create a payment address derived from an intermediate passphrase token (BIP38).
 ```sh
 $ bx ek-address --help
 ```